 Are your days of flying domestically using only your driver’s license numbered?
-They could be, if you live in one of several states.
-As the deadline for the REAL ID Act looms, it’s vital for you to know whether you live in any of the states where current driver’s licenses don’t meet the new criteria.
-If you are without a REAL ID come October 1, 2020, you might not be able to fly in the U.S. with just your state-issued ID.
+They could be, if you don’t have a new type of license.
+As the deadline for the REAL ID Act looms, it’s vital for you to know if your current driver’s licenses doesn’t meet the new criteria.
+If you are without a REAL ID come October 1, 2021, (previously October 2020, until the global pandemic pushed off the deadline) you might not be able to fly in the U.S. with just your state-issued ID.

 Here’s a quick and easy primer with everything you need to know about the REAL ID Act, about when to use a REAL ID vs. a passport, and about the Department of Homeland Security’s hard deadline on the changes.

-In 2005, the Real ID Act established nationwide requirements for state IDs as a post-9/11 security measure.
-States have had over a decade to make the changes: The deadline is now October 2020.
-But some are still struggling to make the switch to issuing the new, compliant licenses.
-Why?
-Some are having trouble finding the budget, or lack other logistical means to enact the changes.
-For travelers in one of the few remaining states that aren’t compliant with REAL ID requirements, come 2020 this could mean that you’ll need a passport or alternate form of identification for domestic air travel.
+In 2005, the REAL ID Act established nationwide requirements for state IDs as a post-9/11 security measure.
+States had well over a decade to make the changes: The deadline is now October 2021.
+Some states struggled to make the switch to issuing the new, compliant licenses; having trouble finding the budget for the new licenses, or lacking other logistical means to enact the changes until as late as mid-2020.
+This made for a short deadline that the Department of Homeland Security (DHS) ultimately pushed to 2021 due to the coronavirus pandemic, which has caused many governmental agencies to close indefinitely.
+If you don’t have a REAL ID come October 2021, you’ll need a passport or alternate form of identification for domestic air travel.

-The original deadline to implement the new regulations passed in 2016, but all non-compliant states have so far been granted extension periods until the October 2020 deadline.
+The original deadline to implement the new regulations passed in 2016, but all non-compliant states were granted extension periods and the REAL ID deadline was pushed back multiple times to accommodate them.
 The Department of Homeland Security provides an up-to-date map on its website showing which states are compliant.
-When a new state is under review for approval, its status may change from “extension” or “not compliant” to the nebulous “under review” until compliance or an extension is again determined.
-For example, as of June 2019, most states were considered compliant—but seven states or territories are “not compliant.”

-Once your state passes REAL ID approval, you’ll need to get the actual ID card.
 The process for getting your REAL ID is a little more difficult than the last time you renewed your license: You’ll probably have to visit a DMV and provide paperwork, like proof of residency and proof of lawful presence in the United States.
-Check your state’s DMV requirements online for more information.
+You can, however, submit this paperwork (which you’ll still need to bring with you) online ahead of time for approval: Check your state’s DMV requirements online for more information.

 If you’re a non-citizen or you think getting your ID might be more complicated for any other reason, check the Department of Homeland Security’s DHS REAL ID FAQ page for more information on your particular case.

-If your state is unable to provide REAL IDs or if you don’t acquire one yourself before October 1, 2020, you’ll need to bring a passport or another TSA-acceptable document with you to the airport in order to pass through security.
-The DHS reminded travelers in April of the 2020 deadline, probably because if everyone rushes to get a REAL ID at once in late 2020, then there could be long wait times in some states.
+If your state is unable to provide REAL IDs or if you don’t acquire one yourself before October 1, 2021, you’ll need to bring a passport or another TSA-acceptable document with you to the airport in order to pass through security.
+The DHS reminded travelers often of the looming deadline, in part because if everyone rushes to get a REAL ID at once, there could be long wait times in many states.